Office 365 Users | Send Notification rule

 MS Graph query condition (OData) |

-By default Query criteria are used.
-But when MS Graph query condition is specified, it overrides the Query criteria setting.
-Example: find all Office 365 user accounts with displayname starting with 'Adam.' |
+By default, Query criteria are used.
+But when the MS Graph query condition is specified, it overrides the Query criteria setting.
+See this article for examples: How to use Query Builder dialog for Query Criteria and Filter rule settings. |

 Initialization script |

 Usually, rules use query criteria to limit the query search scope.
 It improves the performance of the executed rule.
-Due to PowerShell limitations, it is not possible to use calculated expressions in query criteria.
+Due to the PowerShell limitations, it is not possible to use calculated expressions in query criteria.
 That is the point where the initialization script can help.
 You can initialize a global variable in this setting and then use it in query criteria.
-Important: To use a variable, declared in the initialization script, in the query scope, it must be global: $global:<variable name>.
+IMPORTANT: To use a variable, declared in the initialization script, in the query scope, it must be global: Example: Update AD users, created in the last ten days.

 |